-2 The data source for calculating annual spend is the OECD DAC's Creditor Reporting System (CRS).
-The figures used are from the April 2014 CRS release of data for the year 2012.
+1 The data source for calculating annual spend is the OECD DAC's Creditor Reporting System (CRS).
+The figures used are from the June 2015 CRS release of data for the year 2013.
 The asterisk () denotes that figures are inclusive of both ODA and OOF spending.
 For those organisations that do not report to the DAC, the total spend is calculated based on the most recent annual financial report or other official data sources.
-Where official data sources are not available, the spending figures are obtained from news articles or other grey literature.

-3 Calculated based on DAC CRS 2012 ODA spend, information provided in annual reports or the donor's own data.
+Where official data sources are not available, the figures are obtained from news articles or other grey literature.
+2 Calculated based on DAC CRS 2013 ODA spend, information provided in annual reports or the donor's own data.
 Where official data sources are not available, the largest recipient is selected based on news articles and other grey literature.
-Where figures for 2012 are not available, the most recent figures available are used.
-For the Millennium Challenge Corporation, as the compact for the largest recipient of ODA in 2012 and 2013 had ended before the start of data collection, the largest compact still under implementation has been selected.
+Where figures for 2013 are not available, the most recent figures available are used.
+For the EC's DG DEVCO and DG Enlargement, the largest recipient of funds managed centrally has been selected.